Kong/developer.konghq.com/app/_how-tos/set-up-ai-proxy-with-anthropic.md

 tldr:
     q: How do I use the AI Proxy plugin with Anthropic?
-    a: Create a service and a route, then add the AI Proxy plugin and configure it with the Anthropic provider and add the model and your API key.
+    a: Create a Gateway Service and a Route, then enable the AI Proxy plugin and configure it with the Anthropic provider and add the model and your API key.

 tools:
     - deck